 It is an entirely different story in India.

-DELHI METRO MMS SCANDAL, which is very much in the news; wherein the CCTV footage that surreptitiously captured couples in very close positions, as they were in vacant coaches and not aware of CCTV.
-Not only their PRIVACY has been violated; but the recordings found their way in many Adult Internet sites.
+I hope you must be aware of the recent DELHI METRO MMS SCANDAL, which is very much in the news, wherein the CCTV footage that surreptitiously captured couples in very close positions, as they were in vacant coaches and not aware of CCTV.
+Not only has their privacy been violated, but the recordings found their way onto many adult Internet sites.

 Thankfully, no one has come forward to claim damages for such a violation of privacy.

-So; if next time one is in a hotel room or a public toilet, one can protest if there is a notice.
+So, if next time one is in a hotel room or a public toilet, one can protest if there is a notice.

 Warm regards.